California Security Deposit Laws in 2024

 Security Deposit Limits in California

 California law limits how much a landlord can charge for a security deposit.
-For unfurnished units, the maximum security deposit a landlord can require is equal to two months' rent.
-For furnished units, landlords can charge up to 3 months' rent for the security deposit.
+For both furnished and unfurnished units, the maximum security deposit a landlord can require is equal to one month's rent.

 These limits apply to most standard yearly or monthly rental agreements.
 However, for leases longer than one year, landlords may charge a higher deposit equal to up to 3 months' rent for unfurnished units and up to 6 months' rent for furnished units.